catherineloesch/project3-mernstack-app/README.md

 <br>

-After getting the proposal approved by the instructional team, a git repository was set up by team lead ([Hari Ramanathan](https://github.com/hpramanathan)) and shared with each member of the rest of the team ([Benjamin Khoury](https://github.com/khouryb), [Franziska Kissling](https://github.com/FrankieSlinn) and myself ([Catherine Loesch](https://github.com/catherineloesch))).
+After getting the proposal approved by the instructional team, a git repository was set up by team lead ([Hari Ramanathan](https://github.com/hpramanathan)) and shared with each member of the rest of the team ([Benjamin Khoury](https://github.com/khouryb), [Franziska Kissling](https://github.com/FrankieSlinn) and myself, [Catherine Loesch](https://github.com/catherineloesch)).
 Each team member then proceeded to create their own development branch on their local machine.

 ### Day 2: 05/05/2023